 Although the general trend while charging is a major increase in speed over time, Link's speed while charging does not constantly increase.
 Link's swimming animation occurs in a cycle, and which frame he is at in the cycle determines the speed he has.
 As a result, Link's speed will drastically fluctuate depending on which frame in the swimming animation's cycle he is currently in.

 There are several ways to make superswim speed and distance more consistent in a speedrun.
-After releasing a superswim, you will lose two units of speed every frame.
+After releasing a superswim, you will lose three units of speed every frame.
 If you release too early, you will not have enough speed and will not travel far enough.
 If you charge for too long, you will not have enough air and will drown too soon.
 With this in mind, the optimal time to release a superswim for maximum distance is about two-thirds of the total charging time.
 However, even when releasing at around two-thirds of the total charging time, you can still get low speed and not travel far enough.

 The following graph illustrates the correlation of frames and overall velocity for one air gauge worth of time: